About

 Overview

-Back in 2007, Biojemmss provided crisis care for 18 vulnerable children and young people who were experiencing abuse at the hands of their ‘rescuers’.
+In 2007, Biojemmss was formed to provide crisis care for 18 vulnerable children and young people who were experiencing significant abuse in an unregulated residential facility.
 These children were moved to a new home in Rukungiri where they would be safe, nurtured and developed into healthy adults.

 The organisation was officially established in 2009 when it was registered as a foreign NGO in Uganda.
-It partnered with Elim International Missions the same year which established its UK presence.
-In 2018, Biojemmss became an independent UK registered charity.
+It partnered with Elim International the same year which established its UK presence.
+In 2018, Biojemmss became an independent UK registered charity under registered charity number 1177603.

 Our name